 * Students must average at least a B across these three courses (with only one B- allowed) in order to begin MSW concentration year course work

-Graduate credit earned at an accredited graduate school with a grade of B or better may be transferable to the extent that the student can demonstrate equivalence to courses in the MSW degree program.
+Graduate credit earned at a CSWE-accredited MSW program with a grade of B or better may be transferable to the extent that the student can demonstrate equivalence to courses in the MSW degree program.
 Students will need to provide the program administrators with descriptions and syllabi for the courses being considered for transfer.